nehabvp288/react-counter-app/README.md

 ## 🎯 Why This Project?

 I'm planning to keep a folder where I’ll continue adding small, beginner-friendly React projects like this one.
-The idea is to help others (and myself!) get comfortable with React basics through simple hands-on examples.
+The idea is to help others get comfortable with React basics through simple hands-on examples.

 So stay tuned — more projects coming soon! 😊